 - One thing more, it gets cooked very quickly, just 5 minutes.
 So, cook potatoes up to 90% before adding rice to them.
 Otherwise, potatoes will remain raw.

-- Whole spices, green chilli and ginger give a very good aroma to this pulao.
-Lemon juice adds not only flavour but also helps in keeping the grains separated.
+- Whole spices, green chili, and ginger give a very good aroma to this pulao.
+Lemon juice adds not only flavor but also helps in keeping the grains separated.

-- Some people like to add cashews, almonds and raisins in the pulao.
+- Some people like to add cashews, almonds, and raisins to the pulao.
 You may add these in the last and mix lightly.
 For this, first, saute cashews and almonds in little ghee and then add.